-Further, no effort has been made to make the summary absolutely grammatical as this summary was taken directly from investigative reports dictated by numerous Agents and the language is that regularly utilized by Special Agents when dictating.
+Further, no effort has been made to make the summary absolutely grammatical as this summary was taken directly from investigative reports dictated by numerous agents and the language is that regularly utilized by Special Agents when dictating.

-This document contains neither recommendations nor conclusions of the FBI; it is the property of the FBI and is loaned to your agency; it and its contents are not to be distributed outside your agency nor duplicated within your agency.
+This document contains neither recommendations nor conclusions of the FBI; it is the property of the FBI and is formed to your agree, it and its contents are not to be distributed outside you currency nor displacehed within your agency.